 In recent history, the correlation between economic growth and age dependency can be seen most clearly in East Asia.
 China’s rapid economic growth has tracked its dependency ratio’s steep fall, while Japan’s stalled economic growth has tracked its own dependency ratio’s rise.
 China’s dependency ratio, which is today the lowest in the world apart from South Korea (not counting city-states or the Gulf Arab monarchies), was almost twice as high a generation ago, and only fell below the US’s in 1990.

-That same year, Japan’s ratio fell below Germany’s to become the lowest in the world, apart from Singapore or Hong Kong.
-A rapidly aging population has since made Japan’s become by far the highest in the developed world, however.
+That same year, Japan’s age dependency ratio fell below that of a newly reunited Germany to become the lowest in the world, apart from Singapore or Hong Kong.
+A rapidly aging population has since made Japan’s dependency ratio become by far the highest in the developed world, however.
 Japan’s ratio has also risen higher than those of many developing nations in recent years, even than some of the world’s poorest nations outside of Sub-Saharan Africa, such as Haiti.

 Outside Japan, East Asia now has the lowest dependency ratios of any region, by far.
 Not only China and South Korea but also Thailand, Taiwan, Singapore, Hong Kong, Vietnam, Malaysia, and even North Korea all have ratios between .38-.44, the lowest in the world anywhere outside of the Persian Gulf.
 Indonesia’s too, at .48, is now lower than those of most countries in the world.
 And the Philippines, the major outlier in the region with a dependency ratio of .57, no longer has a high ratio by global standards either.